Maadajibao/Project-2-In-Three/README.md

   * Look for Branch, select the Master branch and set folder to root.
   * Once that done, go to the main page of the project.
 Wait a few min the to the right under deployment you will find a link to you site.

-  The live link to this page -
+  The live link to this page - [In Three](https://maadajibao.github.io/Project-2-In-Three/)

 ## Credits